-LOBBYING AS A 501(C)(3) ORGANIZATION

-Despite what many nonprofits believe, 501(c) (3) organizations are legally allowed to lobby in support of their organization's mission as long as they adhere to certain limitations outlined in this article.
-The Internal Revenue Service (IRS) defines lobbying as activities to influence legislation or ballot measures, whereas advocacy is the act of generally educating and organizing around an issue (see the chapter Advocacy and Lobbying Tips for Communities and Beyond for more information about advocacy and lobbying best practices).
-Electoral activities that support specific candidates or political parties are forbidden, and nonprofits can never endorse or assist any candidate for public office.
+Lobbying: Important Legal Considerations for Individuals and 501(c)(3) Organizations espite many misconceptions, 501(c)(3) organizations are legally allowed to lobby in support of their organization's mission as long as they adhere to certain limitations.
+The Internal Revenue Service (IRS) defines lobbying as activities with the intent to influence legislation or ballot measures, whereas advocacy is defined as the act of generally educating and organizing around an issue (see the article Advocacy and Lobbying Tips for Communities and Beyond for more information about advocacy and lobbying best practices).
+Electoral activities that support specific candidates or political parties are forbidden for 501(c)(3) organizations, and nonprofits can never endorse or assist any candidate for public office.